MWATelescope/manta-ray-client/README.md

 - MWAX_BEAMFORMER, MWAX_CORR_BF (beamformer modes)

 For these observations, use the appropriate job type (voltage or beamformer).

+#### Citation requirements

+If you use images generated from MWA ASVO in a publication, you must cite WSClean as per the [Citing WSClean](https://wsclean.readthedocs.io/en/latest/citing_wsclean.html) page, and acknowledge MWA data and tools as described on the MWATelescope Confluence page: [Acknowledging MWA Data and Tools in Publications](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/24970509/Acknowledging+MWA+Data+and+Tools+in+Publications).

 ### Understanding and using the error file output